demelere/Data-Concepts-and-Patterns/README.md

 * Inverse
 * Lagrange
 * Denavit-Hartenberg

+* Lagrange multipliers and generalized coordinates (e.g. in a robotic arm with joints constrained to move in certain ways, the equations of motion can be derived using Lagrangian mechanics with constraints applied as Lagrange multipliers, ensuring movements adhere to mechanical limits).

 #### Spatial Representation and Transformation:
 Representing and manipulating spatial orientations and transformations of objects or robots in three-dimensional space.
 They are fundamental for tasks like robot motion planning, kinematics, and control.